pygame-community/pygame-ce/docs/reST/ref/geometry.rst

    .. attribute:: center

-         | :sl:`the coordinate of the middle point of the line`
+         | :sl:`the coordinates of the middle point of the line`
          | :sg:`center -> (float, float)`

          The center of the line.
 It's equivalent to `((ax + bx) / 2, (ay + by) / 2)`.